 Why Dura-Cast | Process

 At Dura-Cast, we are in the business of creating solutions.
-Knowing that our customers comprise a vast array of industries, we have proactively built our facility to accommodate a range of projects, big or small.
+Our customers comprise a vast array of industries, so we have intentionally built our facility to accommodate a range of projects, large or small.
 We added the largest commercially available rotational molding machine to our site, allowing us to mold items up to 20′ in height.
-This machine, together with our 11 other machines in 8 buildings at our Lake Wales site, provides us the ability to create quality, plastic solutions for our clients in the Agriculture, Aquaculture, Hospitality, Marine, Material Handling, and Refuse industries.
+This machine, together with our 11 other machines in 8 buildings at our Lake Wales, Florida facility, provides us the ability to create quality, durable plastic solutions for our partners in the Agriculture, Aquaculture, Hospitality, Marine, Material Handling, and Refuse industries.

 Rotational molding, or rotomolding, is the process of using polyethylene resin to create durable, hollow plastic products.
 Rotomolded plastic parts are inexpensive to manufacture and are extremely durable, resulting in a final product that lasts for years.
 In short, the laundry cart that passes you in the hallway at a resort?
 That can be rotomolded.
 Tanks to hold water and fertilizers for the agriculture industry?
 Also rotomolded.
 Even the plastic sign on the top of the meal delivery car can be – and quite likely was – produced through rotational molding.